serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity/UriHelper/Combine.md

 ## Return Value

-New string which consists of combining URL and Filename by inserting "/" char between them
+New string which consists of combining URL and Filename by inserting a "/" character between them.

 ## Remarks